 The counter bend is a great exercise to help the horse become supple and through.
-Suppleness comes from lateral, thoroughness from longitudinal.
+Suppleness comes from lateral, throughness from longitudinal.
 By asking for the counter bend I make my horse more responsive to the inside leg.
 The biggest mistake made in this exercise is to use too much inside hand and try to … Continue reading Counterbend

 Our experienced and green horses learn to move off the leg with energy and impulsion.
-We need this impulsion to than meet the hand so we can create positive tension between leg and hand to where the horse comes off the leg and arrives in the hand.
+We need this impulsion to then meet the hand so we can create positive tension between leg and hand to where the horse comes off the leg and arrives in the hand.
 The degree to which the rider asks the … Continue reading Leg To Hand

 This again starts with a basic circle but this time we change direction out of the circle and combine it with the earlier counter bend exercise.
 For a more advanced horse and rider we added a canter transition at the point where counter bend turns back into the true bend.